Primary win moves Perales closer to commission seat - Fairborn Daily Herald

 Perales garnered 12,801 votes, besting Xenia businessman Ron Geyer, who received 6,305, and Beavercreek Township Trustee Debborah Wallace, who earned 2,585 votes.

 “I am honored that the county thought enough of me to really give me a mandate in this election.
 I’ve been working on their behalf in some form or fashion for two decades,” Perales said by phone Wednesday.
 “I look forward to continuing to work for all areas of Greene County.
-I applaud my opponents for stepping up and running and hope they find a means to work on behalf of our community.”
+I applaud my opponents for stepping up and running.”

 Before his time on the commission, Perales served as mayor of Beavercreek.
 He’s currently representing District 73 in his fourth term in the Ohio House of Representatives but will be term-limited at the end of the year.
 District 73 includes the western part of Greene County and Wright-Patterson Air Force Base.